 There has been some concern across the profession that overseas dentists are registering as Dental Care Professionals with limited scrutiny from the GDC.
-In this article we consider what are the requirements for registering as a DCP, and is the GDC’s application process sufficient to protect practices and the public from those not qualified to practice?
+In this article, we consider the requirements for registering as a Dental Care Professional (DCP) and whether the General Dental Council’s (GDC) application process is sufficient to protect practices and the public from those not qualified to practice?

-It is correct that those who have obtained a BDS degree from overseas can apply for individual assessment with the General Dental Council (GDC) in order to register as Dental Care Professionals (DCP) in the UK.
-Dental Organisations have been calling for the GDC to suspend this route to registration over concerns that it lacks a practical assessment.
+It is correct that those who have obtained a BDS degree from overseas can apply for individual assessment with the GDC to register as DCP in the UK.
+However, dental Organisations have been calling for the GDC to suspend this route to registration over concerns that it lacks a practical assessment.

 The British Association of Dental Therapists (BADT) and the Society of Dental Hygiene and Therapy (BSDHT) issued a joint statement in August 2020.
 The letter stated that there had been a 300% increase in registrations through this route since 2017.
 While overseas dentists who wish to practice in the UK as dentists have to take the Overseas Registration Examination (ORE) or the Licentiate in Dental Surgery (LDS), which includes a practical assessment within Part 2, there is no such equivalent for the DCP route.
 The GDC’s figures show that in January 2020, 50% of ORE candidates failed the practical element of the exam.
 According to GDPUK, an ORE examiner voiced their concern in July 2020 on Twitter, saying:

 “I can tell you many of the individuals coming through are shockingly poor.
 And many of those that pass have been ‘prepped’ well for the exam but will clearly not survive in practice.
 Fast-tracking straight to Therapy could/will be disastrous!”